How important is it to show someone you love them? Very!

-Check out the 5 Love Language at www.5lovelanguages.com.
-There you will find a short quiz that you and your partner can both take and you can start loving each other in a way that will work.
+Check out the 5 Love Languages at www.5lovelanguages.com.
+There you will find a short quiz that you and your partner can both take, and you can start loving each other in a way that will work.

 #2 – Talk to them.

 For women, an important part of being loved is feeling connected.
-Men often don’t understand what that means, to be connected, for a women.
+Men often don’t understand what that means to be connected to a woman.

 I have a client who wants his girlfriend to know that he loves her.
 He thinks that the best way to do that is by making sure they have good memories.
 So, he arranges trips and dinners and other expensive things, hoping to create wonderful memories.

-I suggested that he tell her that he recognizes and respects her concerns and that he has arrange some free things that they can do together to build memories.
+I suggested that he tell her that he recognizes and respects her concerns and that he has arranged some free things that they can do together to build memories.
 She was happy.